 In 2007, ConocoPhillips pledged $2.8 million to fund American Forests’ wildfire restoration project in this area, as part of a carbon offset settlement between the energy company and California Attorney General Jerry Brown.
 The ongoing Cuyamaca project has laid the groundwork to encourage forest restoration throughout the region.

-At the federal level, American Forests has long advocated that decision makers in the US Forest Service, the Department of the Interior, and Congress should address wildfire threats and develop plans and policies for wildfire mitigation and prevention.
-This resulted in the establishment of the Federal Land Assistance, Management, and Enhancement Act (FLAME Act) Coalition, which supported the passage of the FLAME Act that would allow the federal government to enforce funding for larger emergency wildfires without taking away from other important projects.
-At the local level, we played a key role in the creation of the Community Wildfire Protection Plans, which call for collaboration between wildfire suppression groups, and federal, state, and local governments to address wildfires.
+At the federal level, American Forests has long advocated that decision makers in the U.S. Forest Service, the U.S. Department of the Interior and Congress should address wildfire threats and develop plans and policies for wildfire mitigation and prevention.
+This resulted in the establishment of the Federal Land Assistance, Management and Enhancement Act (FLAME Act) Coalition, which supported the passage of the FLAME Act that would allow the federal government to enforce funding for larger emergency wildfires without taking away from other important projects.